Project-KONDA/data-value-clustering/README.md

 <!---
 The goal of the GUI is to provide an interface with which the numerous parameters can be configured intuitively and easily by domain experts based on their domain knowledge.
 -->
-The goal is to enable domain experts to intuitively configure the numerous parameters based on their domain knowledge.
+Its main task is to enable the domain expert to configure the approach in such a way that all relevant domain knowledge is taken into account.
-Therefore, the GUI should require as little technical understanding of the clustering process as possible.
-We aim to lower the complexity by reducing the amount of parameters and determining fitting parameter values based on questionnaires adressing specific circumstances of the domain.
+The GUI is intended to provide a user-friendly configuration that includes an understandable interface and a reduction in the large amount of parameters.
 <!---
 Currently, the GUI is build from multiple windows that open successively.
 In the future we will reimplement the center window, to be the real center of configuration.